Uganda Airlines Flight 775

 Uganda Airlines Flight 775 was a Boeing 707-338C, registration 5X-UBC, that crashed while attempting to land at Rome-Fiumicino Airport in Rome, Italy on 17 October 1988.
-Thirty-three of the 52 occupants on board were killed.
+Out of the 52 occupants onboard, 33 were killed.

 Flight

 Flight 775 took off from London-Gatwick bound for Entebbe with an intermediate stop in Rome.
 While descending into Rome, the flight crew was given clearance for an ILS approach to runway 16L.
 Due to poor visibility, a missed approach was carried out.
 A second approach was attempted to runway 25.
 This too had to be abandoned due to weather conditions.
 The crew requested radar vectoring to runway 34L.
 The aircraft was established on the localiser but descended through minimum safe altitude.
 The aircraft impacted with some trees, then crashed, broke into pieces, and burst into flames approximately 0.8 km short of the runway.

 One of the 19 survivors was a former Ugandan ambassador to the Vatican.